-The other day was the anniversary of my initial arrival in Sweden.
-Facebook told me so.
+One day in July of 2016 Facebook told me it was the anniversary of my initial arrival in Sweden.
 I was only there initially for a couple of weeks to get to know the Svedala area a bit after leaving England.
 I went to Germany for about three weeks before I actually began work with the team at the start of preseason.

 At that point I didn’t know what the future had in store for me.
 I knew I was coaching my first professional team.
 That’s about it.
 For the first time in a while I didn’t have concerns about my next step in life.

 Seven months later it was a very different situation.
 I’d just been cut loose by the club out of the blue.
 It was definitely a shock, and it stung.
 At that point, though, my main focus was on getting out of Sweden and finding a new job.
 Then I had to move and start a new position.
 It was a whirlwind that probably didn’t give me as much time to process things emotionally as might have been the case otherwise.

 A couple weeks before the Facebook notice I chatted with one of the Svedala players.
 I asked her how things went after I left.
 As much as I wanted to know during the season what changes there were – if any – I didn’t want to ask.
 It could have been a distraction, which would not have been fair to the team.

 Anyway, major changes were highly unlikely.
 The squad was too small and the player positions and roles were well-established.
 She confirmed that and told me the big issue the rest of the season was player confidence in certain areas.
 Sadly, that was a reversal of a major focus from the first part of the season.